When it comes to your bed, there’s nothing quite like sleeping with a down comforter. They’re soft, comfortable, and warm!

-Use this is a general rule of thumb to find the correct weight for you:
+Use this as a general rule of thumb, of course, to find the correct weight for you:

 If you live in a cold area a heavier comforter is nice to have in the winter.
 A lighter comforter is nice in the summer or if you live in an area with a warm climate.